ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 <img width="1008" height="471" alt="tvt" src="https://github.com/user-attachments/assets/991cddd5-f9a9-4d56-ae23-881334c6a670" />

-An issue with the 'holdout set' approach is that it tends to overestimate the test error for models fit on the entire dataset.
-The 'validation set' approach reserves a decent-sized chunk of data for validation and testing.
+**An issue with the 'holdout set' approach is that it tends to overestimate the test error for models fit on the entire dataset.
+The 'validation set' approach reserves  decent-sized chunk of data for validation and testing.**

 -----